 Although advances in genetic testing have improved doctors' ability to diagnose and treat certain illnesses, there are still some limits.
 Genetic tests can identify a particular problem gene, but can't always predict how severely that gene will affect the person who carries it.
 In cystic fibrosis, for example, finding a problem gene on chromosome number 7 can't necessarily predict whether a child will have serious lung problems or milder respiratory symptoms.

 As research continues, genes are being identified that put people at risk for illnesses like cancer, heart disease, psychiatric disorders, and many other medical problems.
-As research continues, the hope is that someday it will be possible to develop specific types of gene therapy to totally prevent some diseases and illnesses.
+The hope is that someday it will be possible to develop specific types of gene therapy to totally prevent some diseases and illnesses.

-Gene therapy is already being used with limited success to treat cystic fibrosis and ADA deficiency (an immune deficiency).
-However, severe complications have occurred in some individuals receiving gene therapy, so current research with gene therapy is very carefully controlled and none involves children.
+Gene therapy is already being used studied as a possible way to treat conditions like cystic fibrosis, cancer, and ADA deficiency (an immune deficiency), sickle cell disease, hemophilia, and thalassemia.
+However, severe complications have occurred in some patients receiving gene therapy, so current research with gene therapy is very carefully controlled.

-Sickle cell disease, thalassemias, and other blood disorders may be the next targets for a genetic cure.
-Although genetic treatments for major killers, like cancer, may be a long way off, there is still great hope that many more genetic cures will be found.
-The Human Genome Project, which was completed in 2003, identified and mapped out all of the genes (up to 25,000) carried in our human chromosomes.
+Although genetic treatments for some conditions may be a long way off, there is still great hope that many more genetic cures will be found.
+The Human Genome Project, which was completed in 2003, identified and mapped out all of the genes (about 25,000) carried in our human chromosomes.
 The map is just the start, but it's a very hopeful beginning.

 |Sickle Cell Disease Association of America This group provides education, advocacy, and other initiatives to promote awareness of and support for sickle cell disease programs.|